gegu/TeleFrame-webRemote/README.md

 # TeleFrame addon - webRemote

-**ATTENTION: Since the TeleFrame addon feature is still under development, this addon currently only works with the branch [develop](https://github.com/LukeSkywalker92/TeleFrame/tree/develop) of Teleframe!**

 This is an addon for the great [TeleFrame](https://github.com/LukeSkywalker92/TeleFrame) project, to demonstrate what is possible with the addon interface.

 With this addon you can remote control your TeleFrame with a web browser.
 You get the same output that TeleFrame is currently displaying, with a responsive interface.